contao/docs/CONTRIBUTING.md

 ### Short code notice

-The notice shortcode shows 4 types of disclaimers.
+The `notice` shortcode allows you to display 4 different types of disclaimers.

 #### Note